 - 1. Start the engine and let it idle for 1 or 2 minutes.
 Stop the engine and wait for 2 or 3 minutes. - 2.
-Remove the oil level dipstick and wipe it clean. - 3.
-Fully insert the oil level dipstick, and then remove it to check the oil level. - If the oil level is low, remove the oil filler cap, and fill with the recommended oil to the upper limit mark on the oil level dipstick. - 5.
-Reinstall the oil level dipstick and oil filler cap.
+Remove the oil filler cap/dipstick and wipe it clean. - Insert and remove the oil filler cap/dipstick without screwing it into the oil filler neck, then remove it to check the oil level shown on the dipstick. - 4.
+If the oil level is near or below the lower limit mark on the dipstick, fill with the recommended oil to the upper limit mark. - 5.
+Reinstall the oil filler cap/dipstick.